budaasuren/ZARA_sales_trend_prediction_with_XGBoost/README.md

 * Feature Engineering: Added new features like cluster labels (2nd), position count (3rd), number of items (5th) were shown as very important features.
 (Total 13 features)
 * Model Training:  XGBoost provided the best performing model and Deep Learning model was the worst performing model.
 Random Forest was the medium performing one.
 Logistic Regression and linear regression will not work for our case.
 * Given the data ( real world complex data with 15000 products ), I believe the r-squared score of 0.61 is good enough number.
 That basically indicates that the model explains 61% of variation in target variable of sales in test data.
 Variation indicates how the target variable moves with the changes in explanatory variables.
 In real industry economic application, r-squared value of 0.61 is considered a reasonably good fit.
 However, there is a room to improve.
-* Prediction: About Top 100 best performing products, we predicted 50-60% accurately.
+* Prediction: About Top 100 best performing products, the model predicted 45-65% accurately.
 The further forecasting horizon, the lower the accuracy.